JieLuoybfq/My-cv-English/README.md

  - Male, Born in 1994
  - Phd stduent, University Science and Technology of China
  - State Key Laboratory of Fire Science
+## Research Expeirence
+- Fire detection, radiative effects of fire emitted particles on the environment
+     -